 To describe the relationship in such scientific and bloodless terms, however, ignores the many emotional decisions and bonds that often grow between the intended parents and the surrogate.
 For most parents, the choice of a surrogate mother is one of the most important decisions they’ll ever make.

-If you’re looking for infertility options and interested in learning more about the various ways that science can help you become a parent, you’ll find many pregnancy and fertility centers that will help you make these important decisions.
+If you’re looking for infertility options, IVF processes, and interested in learning more about the various ways that science can help you become a parent, you’ll find many pregnancy and fertility centers that will help you make these important decisions.